seancorfield/vscode-calva-setup/README.md

 For `deps.edn`, it will be `djblue/portal {:mvn/version "RELEASE"}` in `:extra-deps` under an alias.
 If you're using my user `deps.edn` file from my [`dot-clojure`](https://github.com/seancorfield/dot-clojure) repo, you can just add the `:portal` alias to your CLI command to get the latest Portal included.

+> Note: On Windows/WSL2, you may need `localhostForwarding=true` added to the `[wsl2]` section of your `.wslconfig` file for the VS Code / Portal server connection to work correctly.

 ### Launching and Using Portal

 Before you launch Portal, you must first start a REPL and connect to it.
 Once that is up and connected in Calva, you can use the following custom REPL command: